Pcos Case Studies

 Polycystic ovarian syndrome (aka PCOS) is a disorder that is expected in patients with irregular menses, acne, seborrhea, hirsutism, infertility, and alopecia.
 PCOS has recently been associated with the metabolic syndrome.
 Patients may develop obesity, insulin resistance, type 2 diabetes, hypertension, liver disease, and sleep apnea.
 Clinical diagnosis would include hematological and radiological tests.
 Management would be a combined effort between a patient’s dermatologist, endocrinologist, gynecologist, and nutritionist.
 Long term medications and lifestyle changes are essential for a successful outcome.
-This case study focused on the understanding of the normal and abnormal endocrine functions involved in the pathogenesis …show more content…
+This case study focused on the understanding of the normal and abnormal endocrine functions …show more content…

 It is often difficult to treat all complaints at the same time.
 The most difficult one is the desire to treat both an ovulatory infertility and hirsutism.
 Oral contraceptives are contra-indicated in infertility treatments because they block ovulation and anti-androgens in view of their potential teratogenic effects in a male fetus.
 Because of these conundrums in clinical care, treatment tends to fall into two categories, either the treatment of an ovulatory infertility or the long term maintenance treatment for PCOS related symptoms (i.e., hirsutism, menstrual disorders, obesity, etc.).